 As we discuss later, there are different configurations you can choose to make your site mobile-friendly.
 However, there are key points that you should take note of regardless of which configuration you choose to set up.

-- Signal to Google when a page is formatted for mobile (or has an equivalent page that's formatted for mobile).
-This helps Google accurately serve mobile searchers your content in search results.
+- Signal to Google when a page is formatted for mobile (or has an equivalent page that's formatted for mobile), based on the documentation for your configuration.
+This helps Google serve the right page to mobile searchers.

-- Avoid common mistakes that frustrate mobile visitors, such as featuring unplayable videos (for example, Flash video as the page's significant content).
+- Avoid common mistakes that frustrate mobile visitors, such as featuring unplayable videos.
 Mobile pages that provide a poor searcher experience can be demoted in rankings or displayed with a warning in mobile search results.
 More information in Common mistakes section.

 Understand the difference between devices